Amitpnk/BITS-Software-engineering/docs/SoftwareArchitecture/Module2.md

 A tactic is a design decision that influences the achievement of a quality attribute response—tactics directly affect the system's response to some stimulus

+### Quality Design Decisions

+To address a quality following 7 design decisions need to be taken

+* Allocation of responsibilities
+* Coordination
+* Data model
+* Resource Management
+* Resource Binding
+* Technology choice

+* Responsibility Allocation
+    * Identify responsibilities (features) that are necessary for this quality requirement
+    * Which non-runtime (module) and runtime (components and connectors) should address the quality requirement
+* Coordination
+    * Mechanism (stateless, stateful…)
+    * Properties of coordination (lossless, concurrent etc.)
+    * Which element should and shouldn’t communicate
+* Data Model
+    * What’s the data structure, its creation, use, persistence, destruction mechanism
+    * Metadata
+    * Data organization
+* Resource management
+    * Identifying resources (CPU, I/O, memory, battery, system lock, thread pool..) and who should manage
+    * Arbitration policy
+    * Find impact of what happens when the threshold is exceeded
+* Binding time decision
+    * Use parameterized makefiles
+    * Design runtime protocol negotiation during coordination
+    * Runtime binding of new devices
+    * Runtime download of plugins/apps
+* Technology choice

+22:30